adrienruault/pokerface/README.md

     game.restart()
 ```

-At each step of the game, the the `Player.next_action` method is called to know the policy of each Player when they have to take a decision.
+At each step of the game, the the `Player.next_action()` method is called to know the policy of each player when they have to take a decision.
+Finding a good policy to be coded in this method is all the point of this project.

 ## Tests